omarkami007/stars_counting_jameswebb_telescope/README.md

 ![](/img/48zd8xe6k49a1.jpg)
-# JWST Image Analysis Project
+# Image Processing of James Webb Telescope Observations

 ## Overview
 This project leverages images from the **James Webb Space Telescope (JWST)** for advanced astronomical analysis.
 It focuses on: